Common Works Registration (CWR)

 As a consequence, until recently, there were very few solutions that implement functional CWR, proprietary technology of major publishers or major software vendors, in both cases unavailable to small publishers.

-In 2017, I started changing things with my articles and tools.
-I released Django Music Publisher as open-source, the first open-source software that featured storage of metadata and CWR registrations.
+In 2017, I started changing things with my articles and educational tools.
+In 2018, I released Django Music Publisher as open-source, the first open-source software that featured storage of metadata and CWR registrations.
 And I started helping publishers and software vendors with integrating CWR into their workflow and software.

 In the following articles, various aspects of CWR are covered.